MatthewDulcich/Table-Tennis-Umpire/README.md

 - Matplotlib
 - tqdm

-Refer to `requirements.txt` or `environment.yaml` for the full list of dependencies.
+Refer to `dependenciest` for the full list of dependencies for your platform.

 ---